amatasek/open-app/README.md

 1. Installed node/npm
 2. Installed expo
 3. Initialized a brand new React Native app using ignite and explored the template!

+### 1/6
+1. Started course "React Native: Getting Started"
+2. Used the app I spun up earlier to compare with the basic app shown in the course and compared the simple/advanced styles.
+3. Started gutting the template into something truly basic.